-Can card verification codes/values be stored for card-on-file or recurring transactions?
+Can card verification codes be stored for card-on-file or recurring transactions?

-A card verification code or value (also referred to a CAV2, CVC2, CVV2, or CID, depending on the payment brand) is the 3- or 4- digit number printed on the front or back of a payment card.
-These values are considered sensitive authentication data (SAD), which, in accordance with PCI DSS Requirement 3.2, must not be stored after authorization.*
+A card verification code (also referred to a CAV2, CVC2, CVN2, CVV2, or CID, depending on the payment brand) is the 3- or 4- digit number printed on the front or back of a payment card.
+These values are considered sensitive authentication data (SAD), which, in accordance with PCI DSS Requirement 3, cannot be stored after authorization*.

-All card verification codes/values must be completely removed from the entity’s systems in order to comply with Requirement 3.2.
-The requirement to not store sensitive authentication data cannot be met by the use of cryptographic techniques.
-Any service or process that claims to “remove” card verification codes/values from storage, yet is able to retrieve them for future authorization, would need to be assessed (e.g. by a QSA or ISA), to confirm that all card verification codes/values have been truly removed from the entity’s systems and are not being stored in any way, shape or form.
+All card verification codes must be completely removed from the entity’s systems to comply with Requirement 3.
+The requirement that prohibits retaining sensitive authentication data after authorization applies even if that data is encrypted.
+Any service or process that claims to “remove” card verification codes from storage, yet is able to retrieve them for future authorization, would need to be assessed (for example, by a QSA or ISA), to confirm that all card verification codes have been truly removed from the entity’s systems and are not being stored in any way, shape, or form.

-It should also be noted that PCI DSS Requirement 3.2 applies regardless of any permission the entity may have received from their customer to store the sensitive authentication data on their behalf.
-A customer’s request or approval for an entity to retain the card verification codes/values has no validity for PCI DSS and does not constitute an allowance to store the data.
+It should also be noted that it is not permissible to store card verification codes regardless of any permission the entity may have received from their customer to store the sensitive authentication data on their behalf.
+A customer’s request or approval for an entity to retain a card verification code has no validity for PCI DSS and does not constitute an allowance to store the data.

-Merchants and their service providers should contact their acquirer (merchant bank) or the payment brands directly, as applicable, for guidance on how to process recurring or card-on-file transactions without requiring transmission or storage of the prohibited data.
+Merchants and their service providers should contact organizations that manage compliance programs, such as their acquirer (merchant bank), the payment brands, or other entity directly, as applicable, for guidance on how to process recurring or card-on-file transactions without requiring transmission or storage of the card verification codes.
 Contact details for the payment brands can be found in FAQ #1142 How do I contact the payment card brands?

-* Only issuers or those providing issuing services may have a legitimate business need to store SAD after an authorization.
+* Only issuers or those companies supporting issuing services with a legitimate issuing business need may store SAD after transaction authorization.